Jarren Duran Preview, Player Props: Red Sox vs. Yankees

 Yankees Pitching Rankings

-- Yankees pitchers combine to rank 19th in baseball in home runs given up (151 total, 1.2 per game).
+- Yankees pitchers combine to rank 19th in baseball in home runs allowed (154 total, 1.3 per game).

-- The righty last appeared on Sunday against the Miami Marlins, when he tossed six innings, allowing two earned runs while giving up six hits.
+- The right-hander's most recent time out was on Monday against the Atlanta Braves, when he threw 2 1/3 innings, surrendering eight earned runs while allowing nine hits.

+- The 27-year-old has a 4.76 ERA and 8.7 strikeouts per nine innings in 25 games this season, while allowing a batting average of .270 to opposing hitters.

 © 2023 Data Skrive.
 All rights reserved.